The Mary Towneley Loop

 an absolute classic, and

-is a must for any mountain biker.
+is a must for any serious mountain biker.

-if you would like to add any
+If you would like to add any

-comments regarding the Mary Towneley loop then please
+comments regarding the Mary Towneley loop here..

 Yorkshire Water, The Towneley Estate, Manor of Rochdale Estate